cfengine/documentation/reference/functions/ldaplist.markdown

 **Return type**: `slist`

-**Description**: Returns a list with all named values from multiple ldap records.
+**Description:** Returns a list with all named values from multiple ldap records.

 This function retrieves a single field from all matching LDAP records identified by the search parameters.